 France and its former colony of Guinea have ended twenty years of cool relations by signing an agreement of economic co-operation.

-France and its former colony of Guinea have ended twenty years of cool relations by signing an agreement of economic co-operation.
+Background: France and its former colony of Guinea have ended twenty years of cool relations by signing an agreement of economic co-operation.
 The agreement was signed at the end of a three-day visit to Guinea by French President Valery Giscard d'Estaing.

 SYNOPSIS: President Giscard's Concorde flew into Conakry airport where one hundred thousand Guineans waited to greet the French leader.
 President Ahmed Sekou toure who has led Guinea for the twenty years since independence was at the airport to welcome President and Madame Giscard.
 The last French President to visit Guinea was Charles de Gaulle.
 He left in a huff during his 1958 visit after President Sekou Toure rejected his plan for a Franco-African community of nations.
 But now as President Giscard put it it was time to patch up what he called the misunderstanding between the countries.